MTNL Landline bill payment online

 That said, while the site is garish and like an awkward teenager, its fast enough on good connections.
 More importantly, this is one tiny part of the site.
 There is a virtual library of information on telecom services (though nothing on getting a static IP with MTNL except an obscure tarrif thing that suggests it should cost about a thousand or so a year).
 There’s triband, there are different places, tarriffs, advertising info, different kinds of telecom services including the two mobile networks – Dolphin and Garuda, digital TV… The information, tarriffs, what nots.
 But it is a website to explore at leisure.
 If you’re in a burning hurry to pay your bill, use the bookmark.

-How to: MTNL online payment – MTNL Mumbai by Vidyut, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License.
+How to: MTNL online payment – MTNL Mumbai by Vidyut, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.
+Terms and conditions beyond the scope of this license may be available at aamjanata.com.